In May of 2011, the DKT Board of Directors adopted a policy statement outlining broad and guiding principles for DKT International.

 Philip D. Harvey

 founded DKT International in 1989 and served as its President through 2013.
 He is Chairman of the DKT Board of Directors.
-He was co-founder (with Dr. Black) of Population Services International and served as PSI President before founding DKT.
+He was co-founder (with Dr. Tim Black, CBE) of Population Services International and served as PSI President before founding DKT.
 Mr. Harvey has been championing the benefits of social marketing for over three decades.
 Earlier he served as deputy director of CARE’s program in India.
 He is author of Let Every Child Be Wanted: How Social Marketing is Revolutionizing Contraceptive Use Around the World (1999) and of more than 20 published articles on international development, family planning, and the use of social marketing techniques to promote family planning and HIV/AIDS prevention programs.

 Christopher H. Purdy